 - Heavy or prolonged bleeding

-Stop using the mounjaro for weight loss shots until you receive medical advice.
+Stop using the Mounjaro for weight loss shots until you receive medical advice.

 GLP-1